lastmjs/modern-web-application-architectures/README.md

 - [ ] Repository
 - [ ] Udemy

-### Lesson 5 - Add multiple files for source code, using modules
+### Lesson 6 - Add multiple files for source code, using modules

 Build a calculator web app with the following:

+* Git
 * Node.js and npm
 * Code editor
 * Modern web browser